 Nowadays, since the Togean National Park is established, control over the reefs exists.
 Moreover, Baju people seem to get accepted in the society and settled down therefore, they have better access to education and job opportunities.
 Togean National Park tries to rebuild what has been destroyed with coral transplantation.
 They have a program which plants coral in the certain areas and it works well but of course, requires a decades of work to rebuild the aggressive fishing effects.
 Since Togean National Park started to focus on tourism, it’s their interest to protect the reefs, otherwise no tourists will go there.
 Tourism gives jobs for locals and better money than fishing.
 It gives me hope to put a final end to the destructive methods of fishing.

-Responsible tourism on Togeans – problem of waste
+Responsible travel on Togeans – problem of waste

 Togean Islands have absolutely no waste management.
 Keep in mind that all the waste you leave will either be burnt or end up in the sea.
 Basically, I noticed that people having waste on land, burn it and houses on the water or ferries, drop it into the sea.
 Some resorts in Togeans try to reuse and recycle but in the end they still have to burn their trash.
 Remember that it’s not just their waste, but also a bunch of trash they collect on the beach every single day.
 Sometimes when I was snorkeling, I couldn’t see much because some plastic bags kept covering my mask.
 Lots of marine animals die swallowing the plastic they cannot digest.
 The situation is alarming.
 Therefore, responsible tourism in Togeans is really difficult, but we should all try to protect this amazing place and create as little impact as possible.